firstdraft/guides/glossary-of-terms.md

 One of the built-in Ruby [classes](#class).
 It is one of the two primary classes we use to represent **lists of things**.
 (The other one is [`Hash`](#hash).)

-Ruby represents an array of objects within square brackets, with each element separated by a comma:
+Ruby represents the list within square brackets, with each element separated by a comma:

 ```ruby
 ["doug", "alice", "carol", "bob"]